lgiraudel/adopteungit/_posts/2017-04-26-how-to-do-atomic-commits.markdown

 translator: hugo-giraudel
 ---

-*One more time, my bro [Hugo](https://twitter.com/hugogiraudel), helped me by translating my post "[Commits atomiques - la bonne approche]({% post_url 2017-04-26-commits-atomiques-la-bonne-approche %})".
-Many thanks to him for his translation and review!*
+*One more time, my bro [Kitty](https://twitter.com/KittyGiraudel), helped me by translating my post "[Commits atomiques - la bonne approche]({% post_url 2017-04-26-commits-atomiques-la-bonne-approche %})".
+Many thanks to them for their translation and review!*

 -----